sdthaker/Web-API-Projects/exercise-tracker-api/README.md

 * `[{"_id":"5fda1383bb165d0493ae9427","username":"testUser","log":[{"description":"testExercise","duration":15,"date":"2020-12-16T14:04:10.761Z"}],"count":1}]`

 ## How to use:
-Be sure to change the `uri` variable in `database.js` according to your own MongoDB server.
+Be sure to change the argument for mongoose in `server.js` according to your own MongoDB server.
 It's also possible to just create a `.env` file and store this information there in order to keep it hidden and safe.
 Then, just run on terminal:
 ```
 npm install
 npm start
 ```

-## Feedback
-I'm a student and I really would like to hear case you have any tips, correction suggestions or comments about any my of projects (🤓).